Courses in Immunology & Virology

-The emphasis of the course will be an introduction to the technical and academic aspects of Flow and Image Cytometry.
-The course will as well incorporate guest lecturers from leaders in the field.
-Part one will consist of lectures discussing theory, optics, fluorescence characteristics and instrumentation.
-Part two will progress to cell sorting, complimentary technology such as Confocal microscopy and advanced applications which rely on these novel technologies.
+The emphasis of the course is a conceptual introduction to the technical and academic aspects of Flow and Image Cytometry.
+The course will include guest lecturers from leaders in the field.
+Part one consists of lectures discussing theory, optics, fluorescence characteristics and instrumentation.
+Part two progresses to cell sorting, complimentary technology such as confocal microscopy and advanced applications that rely on these novel technologies.

 R. Konz.
 Fall.
 1 credit.
 Prerequisite: None.

-BBS 833 Graduate Student Seminar in Immunology & Virology
+7. BBS 833 Graduate Student Seminar In Immunology & Microbiology

-Advanced IVP graduate students present seminars on their thesis research.
-A. Rothman.
+Advanced IMP graduate students present seminars on their thesis research.
 Fall.
 1 credit.
-Prerequisites: Two of the following advanced courses: BBS 821, BBS 822, BBS 823 and BBS 832a and b.
+Prerequisites: One of the following advanced courses: BBS 821, BBS 822, BBS 823 and BBS 832a and b.

-BBS 834 Immunobiology & Virology Seminar & Discussion
+8. BBS 834 lmmunobiology & Microbiology Seminar & Discussion

-Leading researchers present a weekly seminar on a basic or clinical immunology and virology topic.
+Leading researchers from outside the institution present a weekly seminar on a basic or clinical immunology and microbiology topic.
 Prior to the seminar, students read papers suggested by the seminar speaker and discuss the papers in class.
 Following the seminar, graduate students meet with the speaker for a discussion of the formal seminar.
-This course surveys the most important areas of basic and clinical immunology and virology including, but not limited to, antigen presentation; gene rearrangements; and expression of the genes for antigen receptors, immune tolerance, cytokines, immune cell development, immunodeficiency diseases, autoimmune diseases, human immune system malignancies and immune response to infectious agents such as viruses, parasites and bacteria.
+This course surveys the most important areas of basic and clinical immunology or microbiology including, but not limited to, antigen presentation; gene rearrangements; and expression of the genes for antigen receptors, immune tolerance, cytokines, immune cell development, immunodeficiency diseases, autoimmune diseases, human immune system malignancies and immune response to infectious agents such as viruses, parasites and bacteria.
 This course must be taken twice.
 Best taken in second and third year.
-F. Chan, E. Szomolanyi-Tsuda.
-Spring.
+F. Chan, Spring.
 2 credits.
-Prerequisite: Two of the following advanced courses: BBS 821, BBS 822, BBS 823 and BBS 832a and b.
+Prerequisite: One of the following advanced courses: BBS 821, BBS 822, BBS 823 and BBS 832a and b.

-Laboratory rotations are defined periods of research experience under the direction of a faculty member; they are intended to familiarize the student with concepts and techniques in several areas of research and to assist the student in evaluating research laboratories and projects that might be developed into a dissertation project.
-The student will participate in an ongoing research project, gain familiarity with concepts underlying the research, acquire a working knowledge of techniques used in the research, and write a report and present an oral summary of the results of the research.
+Laboratory rotations are defined periods of research experience under the direction of a faculty member.
+They are intended to familiarize the student with concepts and techniques in several areas of research and to assist the student in evaluating research laboratories and projects that might be developed into a dissertation project.
+Student participate in an ongoing research project, gain familiarity with concepts underlying the research, acquire a working knowledge of techniques used in the research, and write a report and present an oral summary of the results of the research.
 IV Faculty.
-3-4 credits each.
+3·4 credits each.

-L. Berg, T. Morrison.
-Fall, Spring and Summer.
+L. Berg, T. Morrison, B. McCormick Fall, Spring, and Summer.
 Variable credits up to 4.